 Not the whole picture

 Keep in mind that these values don't tell the entire story regarding your blood lipid profile.
-Your body chemistry is much more complicated than can be defined by four numbers.
+Your body chemistry is much more complicated than can be defined by these numbers.
 They are a good place to start, but the research in ongoing as to the actual correlation between these numbers and your health.

 For instance, the test for LDL cholesterol measures one parameter with regard to these low-density lipoproteins, but a different test, which is not routinely done, could reveal a more useful indicator of the risk of cardiovascular disease.
 There is also some controversy about total cholesterol numbers and what is the optimum level, especially as you grow older.